 How to use Excel Data Entry Form

 As explained above, you can easily generate a data entry form without knowledge of VBA.
-The excel automatically generates text box form controls for each column in your table.
+Excel automatically generates text box form controls for each column in your table.

 This form provides 7 buttons, namely “New”, “Delete”, “Restore”, “Find Prev”, “Find Next”, “Criteria”, and “Close” to interact with the data table and records.